Dornier Do 335

 The Dornier Do 335 Pfeil (Arrow) is a heavy fighter built by Dornier for Germany during World War II.
 The Pfeils performance was predicted to be better than other twin-engine designs due to its unusual push-pull configuration and the lower aerodynamic drag of the in-line alignment of the two engines.
 It is considered one of the fastest piston-engined aircraft ever and was Nazi Germany's fastest piston-engined aircraft of World War II.
-The Luftwaffe was desperate to get the design into operational use, but delays in engine deliveries meant that only a handful were delivered before the war ended.
+The Luftwaffe was desperate to get the design into operational use, but delays in engine deliveries meant that only a handful were delivered before the war ended and it never saw combat.

 The Do 335 was originally designed as a Schnellbomber.
-It could reach speeds of around 800 km/h in level flight, and could outrun most of the military aircraft in service at the time, with only first generation jet fighters being faster.
+It could reach speeds of around 800 km/h in level flight, and could outrun most other military aircraft in service at the time, with only first generation jet fighters being faster.